ymontotoCapco/GeneralDocs/Documentation/Debugging/XcodeDebugging.md

 Let's imagine that you are working on a project and you need to adjust the `TestView.xib` of the project.
-After tinkering a little bit, you notice there are constraint issues and that the view no longer looks how you think it would.
+After tinkering a bit, you notice there are constraint issues and that the view no longer looks how you think it would.
 Now, you want to figure out why your constraints are acting up when you *know* you set the constraints correctly.
 There are a few ways to approach the debugging of constraints: one through the Xcode Inspector, and the other using the `lldb` inside the Xcode console.

 <br>